johnmcraig/blazor-book-manager/README.md

 Change the above `optionsBuilder` method to which ever database package you prefer, such as MySql with: `.UseMySql()`.
 Configure the connection to that database in the `appsettings.Development.json` file in the Api project, then pass it in the `GetConnectionString` extension.

-PostgreSQL is also already setup for database configuration, change the `optoinsBuilder` method to use `.UseNpgsql()` and setup the connection string in the `application.Development.json` file.
+PostgreSQL is also already setup for database configuration, change the `optionsBuilder` method to use `.UseNpgsql()` and setup the connection string in the `application.Development.json` file.

 ### Future Features

 The Book Store does not yet contain login/logout, registration, and authentication, but will be needed once the project grows in scope to actually sell books online.

-Paging, filtering, and searching is currently in the pipeline and should be implemented within the year (*maybe*... this is a guesstimate).
+Paging and filtering is currently in the pipeline and should be implemented within the year (*maybe*... this is a guesstimate).